vadece3/VIceUNI/README.md

 - MySQL Database System

 #Short Description:
-It is a (for the moment simple) project which is based on modularization.
+It is (for the moment) a simple project which is based on modularization.
 It has a LOG-IN_REGISTRATION Module, a ADD COMMENT Module and a VIEW COMMENT Module.